Why this is important

 · Students learning in research mode

-Engaging students in research in these ways helps to provide them with the graduate attributes outlined in the Education Strategy (2011-16).
+in these ways helps to provide them with the graduate attributes outlined in the Education Strategy (2011-16).
 In addition, the students will gain a greater insight into the rresearch and research process that staff conduct.

-The graduate attributes listed above can also be engendered through Inquiry-Based Learning (IBL), where learning and teaching takes place through inquiry or research.
+The graduate attributes listed above can also be engendered through (IBL), where learning and teaching takes place through inquiry or research.
 IBL is particularly useful in research-led teaching because the emphasis is on students doing research rather than simply being the recipients of research.

 Centre for Educational Development